Exercise Tolerance Testing (ETT)A treadmill stress test

 “This test can be really useful to understand what symptoms occur on exertion, to monitor the response to stenting or bypass surgery and to unmask arrhythmias.
 Although current guidelines don’t suggest using it as a single rule-out test, it does still have great utility in helping to identify problem areas when used in conjunction with other tests.
 There is a wealth of prognostic data from the simple treadmill test “

-The purpose of the treadmill test is to see what exertion symptoms happen in a controlled environment.
-ECG and blood pressure changes can occur even before symptoms, and sometimes even subtle changes can help lead to treatment changes.
+The purpose of the treadmill test is to see what exertion symptoms happen in a controlled

 The key to a high quality exercise stress test is to achieve the maximum target heart rate.
 In younger people this can be more challenging but the test is designed to become progressively harder.
 In those who take medications that limit their heart rate, such as patients with angina who take beta-blockers, its important to stop the medication 48 hours prior to the test.
 Example beta-blockers include bisoprolol, carvedilol, metoprolol and atenolol.